-One of the biggest trends in small kitchen design for 2019 is concealed kitchens.
-With cabinets so stylish it was easy to forget they were designed for storage, appliances so sleek they disappeared before our eyes, and so many touchable textures you might think you're in the living or dining room.
+One of the biggest emerging trends in small kitchen design is concealed kitchens.
+The cabinets are so stylish it’s easy to forget they’re designed for storage, appliances that disappear before your eyes, and touchable textures that make you think you’re in the living or dining room.

 More and more, designers are giving us the ability to hide or camouflage parts of the kitchen at our own choosing.
 There’s a big push towards creating concealed work areas, like the Inside System by Ernestomeda and Logica Celata by Valcucine, which boast sliding doors that close and hide the entire kitchen structure.

 3. Freestanding modular

 Flexibility in the kitchen once meant a butcher’s block on wheels.
 But with renters on the rise and homes getting smaller, there’s an increasing demand for modern, multifunctional, flexible kitchens.
 Opting for a custom creation will give you the ideal kitchen design for your small space.

 The galley kitchen was originally designed for compact cooking zones on boats, so it’s ideal for smaller homes.
 It’s made up of two parallel countertops with a walkway in between.

 One-wall designs are particularly popular in smaller apartments and homes.
 As the name suggests, all of the appliances and cabinetry run along one wall, giving the kitchen a greater sense of openness.

 Careful planning is required, however, to ensure that adequate room is available for food prep, as the sink, cooktop and refrigerator can take up most of the space.
 One solution is to use the dining table for extra workspace or include a wheeled butcher’s block.